-New Hampshire lets filers use either the federal exemption system or New Hampshire's state exemption system, so you'll have two homestead amounts to choose between.
-However, you can't mix exemptions from both lists.
-You'll want to select the system that will protect your most important assets.
+New Hampshire lets filers use either the federal exemption system or New Hampshire's state exemption system.
+However, you can't mix exemptions from both lists, so you'll want to select the system that will protect your most important assets.

 Federal Homestead Exemption |